Staggers Rail Act: Summary

-Sponsor

 The act was named for Harley Staggers (D-WV), who chaired the House Committee on Energy and Commerce.

 Impact

-Studies of the rail industry showed dramatic benefits for both railroads and their users from the alteration to the regulatory system.
+By 1997, studies of the rail industry showed dramatic benefits for both railroads and their users from the alteration to the regulatory system.
 According to studies by the Department of Transportation's Freight Management and Operations, railroad industry costs and prices were halved over a ten-year period, the railroads reversed their historic loss of traffic (as measured by ton-miles) to the trucking industry, and railroad industry profits began to recover, after decades of low profits and widespread railroad insolvencies.
-In 2007 the Government Accountability Office reported to Congress, "The railroad industry is increasingly healthy and rail rates have generally declined since 1985, despite recent rate increases....
+In 2007, the Government Accountability Office reported to Congress, "The railroad industry is increasingly healthy and rail rates have generally declined since 1985, despite recent rate increases....
 There is widespread consensus that the freight rail industry has benefited from the Staggers Rail Act."

 The Association of American Railroads, the principal railroad industry trade association, stated that the Staggers Act has led to a 51 percent reduction in average shipping rates, and $480 billion has been reinvested by the industry into their rail systems.